MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 To view the complete how-to guide, see [Enact access reviews](~/id-governance/deploy-access-reviews.md).

-### Step 3: Utilize Internet access provisions
+### Step 3: Utilize Internet Access provisions

 Microsoft Entra Internet Access protects enterprise users and managed devices from malicious internet traffic and malware infection concerns all companies.
 Using the Secure Web Gateway functionality enables you to block traffic based on web categories, and a fully qualified domain name (FQDN), by integrating with Microsoft Entra Conditional Access.

 1. Deploy and test Microsoft Entra Internet Access
-1. Create a baseline policy applying to all internet access traffic routed through the service
+1. Create a baseline policy applying to all internet traffic routed through the service
 1. Block a group from accessing websites based on category
 1. Block a group from accessing websites based on FQDN
 1. Allow a user to access a blocked website

-To view the complete how-to guide, see [Utilize internet access provisions](~/architecture/sse-deployment-guide-internet-access.md).
+To view the complete how-to guide, see [Utilize Internet Access provisions](~/architecture/sse-deployment-guide-internet-access.md).

 ### Step 4: Enable Private Access gateways